 Candlewicking, a classic whitework embroidery technique, has a distinct style that involves stitching primarily with Colonial knot stitches.
 In the early days of the United States, especially during the Westward Expansion, fine embroidery threads weren't plentiful—they also wouldn't have been especially practical.
 However, because the cotton threads used for making candle wicks were easy to acquire, they may have become the material of choice for those who wished to add some embellishment to quilts and other sewing projects.

-Beyond stitching with actual candlewick, this embroidery style uses Colonial knots, which may have been created for this very purpose.
-Colonial knots are tighter and more sturdy than their cousin the French knot, which makes sense for use on items like quilts, which can see a lot of wear.
-The Nordic Needle also did some research on differences between these two types of knots and found that Colonial knots use far less thread than French knots.
+This embroidery style uses Colonial knots, which are tighter and sturdier than their cousin, the French knot, which makes sense for use on items like quilts, which can see a lot of wear.
+Colonial knots also use far less thread than French knots.
 If supplies are scarce, that's a big selling point!

-Candlewick embroidery is considered a whitework technique, so typically it's stitched with white or natural thread on white or natural fabric, but that doesn't have to be the only way to do this technique.
-Feel free to use color in your candlewicking, either by matching your thread and fabric in a bold color, or by working with a whole rainbow.
-It's a perfect way to make this method more modern!
+Candlewick embroidery is considered a whitework technique, so typically it's stitched with white or natural thread on white or natural fabric.
+However, it doesn't have to be—feel free to use color in your candlewicking, either by matching your thread and fabric with a bold color or by working with a whole rainbow.

 Next, bring the working thread over and under the tip of the needle.
-The thread should look a bit like a figure 8.
+The thread should look a bit like a figure eight.

 Candlewick Embroidery Patterns

-You can start with a waste knot and weave the ends later or just knot the end of the thread and start stitching (we promise it's okay!).
+Start with a waste knot and weave the ends later, or just knot the end of the thread and start stitching.
 All that's left to do is simply stitch a Colonial knot on every dot in the pattern.